matthew-brett/nb2plots/README.rst

 I want my notebook or Python code too!
 **************************************

-You may also want a version of your document the your users can execute.
+You may also want a version of your document that your users can execute.
 Perhaps the page build is generating some tricky errors or warnings, and you want to experiment with the code in the page interactively.
 Perhaps your users are used to notebooks, and prefer the code in that format.

-Nb2plots also contains Sphinx extensions that cause the Sphinx build to regenerate Python code files and Jupyter notebooks from the ReST source.
+Nb2plots also contains Sphinx extensions that cause the Sphinx build to generate Python code files and Jupyter notebooks from the ReST source.
 When you add the Nb2plots ReST directive ``code-links`` to your ReST page, it will cause the Sphinx build to create a Python code file and notebook versions of your page, and adds download links to these versions::